-Policy Key measures Outcome TPP17: On-Street Charging Points for Electric Vehicles The Council will seek to increase, and annually review the provision of, on-street electric vehicle charging points within residential, town centre, commercial and industrial areas.
-Encouraging sustainable travel choices TPP18: Footway Parking The Council will undertake a comprehensive review of the extent of footway parking and will consider the introductio of targeted bans on parking on the footway and verges in identified locations as appropriate, with exemptions being specifically signed and marked. pedestriansReducing footway and verge TPP19: Commercial Vehicle Loading/ Unloading to New Developments To mitigate the impact of loading / unloading of commercivehicles the Council's parking standards includes the requirement for developers of new developments to provide: detailed numbers and frequencies of commercial vehicles requiring loading / unloading, including refuse collections; the operational hours of loading unloading; the numbers, location and layout of dedicated loading / unloading bays; the layout of vehicle turning areas, with vehicle swept paths; and details of facilities for commercial vehicle drivers.
-To mitigate the impact of new developments on the public highway contributions will be sought via developer agreements under Section 106 (Town and Country Planning Act 1990) and under Section 38 and Section 278 (Highways Act 1980) covering contributions for managing the demand for and impact of commercial vehicle parking loading and unloading. growth in commercial vehicles loading, unloading and parking
+Policy Key measures Outcome TPP17: Footway Parking The Council will undertake a comprehensive review of the extent of footway parking and will consider the introduction of targeted bans on parking on the footway and verges in identified locations as appropriate, with exemptions being specifically signed and marked.
+Improving accessibility for pedestrians Reducing footway and verge maintenance costs Reducing congestion TPP18: Commercial Vehicle Loading/ Unloading to New Developments To mitigate the impact of loading / unloading of commercial vehicles the Council's parking standards includes the requirement for developers of new developments to provide: detailed numbers and frequencies of commercial vehicles requiring loading / unloading, including refuse collections; the operational hours of loading unloading; the numbers, location and layout of dedicated loading / unloading bays; the layout of vehicle turning areas, with vehicle swept paths; and details of facilities for commercial vehicle drivers.
+To mitigate the impact of new developments on the public highway contributions will be sought via developer agreements under Section 106 (Town and Country Planning Act 1990) and under Section 38 and Section 278 (Highways Act 1980) covering contributions for managing the demand for and impact of commercial vehicle parking, loading and unloading. growth in commercial vehicles loading, unloading and parking

-Policy Key measures Outcome

-TPP20: Lorry / Commercial Vehicle Permitted Parking

-- Thurrock will seek support from the Department for Transport and other Local Authorities, in the context of national legal restrictions on drivers' hours and Thurrock's proximity to Channel ports, to help to facilitate the development of freight infrastructure that provides rest facilities for long-haul freight movements which arrive at ports in the East and South East of England; and - To mitigate the impact on local parking demand of growth in the numbers of lorries / commercial vehicles seeking to park within Thurrock, the Council's parking standards for new developments require: - developments under Use Class E(g), B2 and / or B8 in excess of 30,000 square metres will only be permitted where adequate overnight commercial vehicle parking and driver facilities are provided.
-See separate Parking Design and Development Standards document; - provision to be made for overnight parking for lorries/ commercial goods vehicles where 24-hour operations are permitted.
-Developers will be required to demonstrate that the provision within the site is sufficient to cater for the demand generated by the development; - secure, safe facilities to be provided for lorry / commercial vehicle drivers to rest, cook, shower, change and sleep, including ongoing cleaning and maintenance of the facilities; and - contributions will be sought via developer agreements under Section 106 (Town and Country Planning Act 1990) for provision, maintenance and ongoing operation of new, off-site, lorry / commercial vehicle parking and driver facilities to manage the increased demand generated by new developments; and under Section 38 and Section 278 (Highways Act 1980) for managing the increased volume of lorries/ commercial vehicles generated by new developments parking within Thurrock and impacting on access, the local environment and road safety.
+Policy Key measures Outcome TPP19: Lorry / Commercial Vehicle Permitted Parking Thurrock will seek support from the Department for Transport and other Local Authorities, in the context of national legal restrictions on drivers' hours and Thurrock's proximity to Channel ports, to help to facilitate the development of freight infrastructure that provides rest facilities for long-haul freight movements which arrive at ports in the East and South East of England; and To mitigate the impact on local parking demand of growth in the numbers of lorries / commercial vehicles seeking to park within Thurrock, the Council's parking standards for new developments require: developments under Use Class E(g), B2 and / or B8 in excess of 30,000 square metres will only be permitted where adequate overnight commercial vehicle parking and driver facilities are provided.
+See separate Parking Design and Development Standards document; provision to be made for overnight parking for lorries/ commercial goods vehicles where 24-hour operations are permitted.
+Developers will be required to demonstrate that the provision within the site is sufficient to cater for the demand generated by the development; secure, safe facilities to be provided for lorry / commercial vehicle drivers to rest, cook, shower, change and sleep, including ongoing cleaning and maintenance of the facilities; and contributions will be sought via developer agreements under Section 106 (Town and Country Planning Act 1990) for provision, maintenance and ongoing operation of new, off-site, lorry / commercial vehicle parking and driver facilities to manage the increased demand generated by new developments; and under Section 38 and Section 278 (Highways Act 1980) for managing the increased volume of lorries/ commercial vehicles generated by new developments parking within Thurrock and impacting on access, the local environment and road safety.
+TPP20: On-Street Overnight Lorry Parking Ban • The Council will investigate the possibility of introducing area wide overnight parking bans for vehicles over 7.5T, enforceable by Council Enforcement Officers.
+Mitigation of the impact of lorries and large vehicles parking on-street